 PGY 1-3: 30 days of paid time off (PTO) is allowed by the program each year.
-In
+In general,

-during any single elective/selective rotation.
+single elective/selective rotation.
 Leave time does not carry over from year to year.
 If additional time is

 needed, the resident is encouraged to seek guidance from program leadership.

 Sick leave – These days are deducted from your PTO balance.
 Residents must notify Chief Residents, Program Administrator, service Attending and any other team members with whom they are working at the earliest possible time.
 If the resident is ill for more than three (3) days, he/she could be requested to provide a doctor’s certificate or other written statement which is acceptable to the Program Director.

 Funeral leave – A resident may be granted PTO on the death of an immediate family member or immediate family member of the fellow’s spouse.
 The total time allowed shall not generally exceed three (3) days.

 Maternity/Paternity leave time can be used from the allotted leave allowances with the above-mentioned parameters regarding paid leave, unpaid leave, and extensions of training.
 If additional time is needed, the resident is encouraged to seek guidance from program leadership as well as the GME office.

 Educational leave does not count towards time away from program or PTO leave balances per ABIM leave policies.
 Educational days cannot be carried over from year to year.
 If resident exhausts educational days or exceeds the allotted educational days, excess leave must be taken from Resident’s PTO balance.
 Educational days are highly encouraged to be taken on elective/non-essential rotations.
 All educational days requested during non-elective/essential rotations will be reviewed by program leadership on a case-by-case basis before approval is granted.
 Rotation coverage should be found by the requesting resident with a documented plan for coverage on the electronic leave form.

 Residents may use educational days for the following (30 days notice required):